ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-130.md

 tags:
 - weekly
 - research
-title: Welcome to IPFS Weekly 130
+title: 'Welcome to IPFS Weekly 130: NFTs, ResNetLab on Tour, Scaling Ethereum Hackathon, and More'
 description: NFTs on IPFS, ResNetLab on tour *everywhere*, and join us at the Scaling Ethereum Hackathon and Summit.
 author: Emily Vaughan